davidgunderman/QuaHOG/README.md

 # QuaHOG
 Quadrature for High-Order Geometries

-MATLAB codes for producing quadrature rules over high-order (polynomial or rational parametric) trimmed/intersected geometries in 2D.
-We plan to add 3D support.
-This code accompanies the article at the link below
+QuaHOG is a repository of MATLAB functions for producing quadrature rules over high-order (polynomial or rational parametric) trimmed/intersected geometries in 2D.
+We plan to add 3D support as well.

+The current version accompanies the paper

+<a id="1">[1]</a>
+Gunderman, D., Weiss, K., Evans, J.A..
+Spectral mesh-free quadrature for planar regions bounded by rational parametric curves.
+Computer Aided Design, 130(102944)  (2021).
 https://www.sciencedirect.com/science/article/abs/pii/S0010448520301378?via%3Dihub

 # License